mesalock-linux/mesapy/README.md

 $ docker run --rm -it -v$(pwd):/mesapy -w /mesapy mesalocklinux/build-mesalock-linux make pypy-c
 ```

-## Using MesaPy in SGX (WIP)
+### Using MesaPy in SGX (WIP)

 One unique feature of MesaPy is to support Intel trusted execution environment
 -- SGX.
 Developers now can use Python to implement security-sensitive
 applications.
 The ultimate goal of MesaPy is to have SGX as a platform (just
 like x86 and arm in MesaPy).
 Right now, the MesaPy with SGX is under the `sgx`
 branch, so please checkout the branch first.
+Note that this is a work-in-progress
+feature, current version only has limited functions and packages.
+Contributions
+are very welcome.

 To run Python app in SGX is very simple: